rokopt/spec/src/architecture/m1/proof-of-stake.md

 ## Goals of Rewards and Slashing: Liveness and Security

-* **Security: delegation and slashing**: we want to make sure  validators backed by enough funds to make misbehaviour very expensive.
+* **Security: Delegation and Slashing**: we want to make sure  validators backed by enough funds to make misbehaviour very expensive.
 Security is achieved by punishing (slashing) if they do. *Slashing* locked funds (stake) intends to disintensivize diverting from correct execution of protocol, which is this case is voting to finalize valid blocks.
-* **Liveness: Continued operation of Anoma**.
-We want to incentivize participating in consensus and delegation, which helps security.
+* **Liveness: Paying Rewards**.
+For continued operation of M1 we want to incentivize participating in consensus and delegation, which helps security.

-## Security
+### Security
 In blockchain system we do not rely on altruistic behavior but rather economic security.
 We expect the validators to execute the protocol correctly.
 They get rewarded for doing so and punished otherwise.
 Each validator has some self-stake and some stake that is delegated to it by other token holders.
 The validator and delegators share the reward and risk of slashing impact with each other.

 The total stake behind consensus should be taken into account when value is transferred via a transaction.
 The total value transferred cannot exceed 2/3 of the total stake.
 For example, if we have 1 billion tokens, we aim that 300 Million of these tokens is backing validators.
 This means that users should not transfer more than 200 million of this token within a block.